sbannon8/SQL-queries/README.md

 - Tableau - for visualization

 #### Executing the code
-The SQL queries used in this project are available in /Scripts/.
+The SQL queries used in this project are available in /02 SQL Queries/.
 Querries were written using PostgreSQL.

  ---